 Cameron governed in a coalition with the Liberal Democrats during his first term in office, before the Conservatives won a narrow majority in May 2015 elections.
 Despite never beating him at the ballot box, he's credited among his party as the opposition leader who brought down Tony Blair.
+After the 2016 referendum on EU membership, Cameron stepped down as prime minister and then a few months later as a member of parliament.
 This page collates DW's latest content related to David Cameron.

 Tests on external materials of other tower blocks in Britain conducted after the Grenfell Tower fire showed instances of combustible cladding.
 The aftermath of the fire has also forced a local administrator to resign.